study-ORCATech-cloud/learn-and-earn-fork/DETAILS.md

 # DETAILS.md

+🔍 **Powered by [Detailer](https://detailer.ginylil.com)** - Context-aware codebase analysis

 ---

 ## 1. Project Overview

 ### Purpose & Domain
-**orca-tech-learn** is a React + TypeScript web application designed as a comprehensive **tech learning platform**.
-It provides curated educational content in the form of **courses**, **learning paths**, and **projects/exercises** focused on modern technology domains such as programming, cloud, Kubernetes, CI/CD, infrastructure as code, and more.

-### Problem Solved
-- Centralizes and organizes technical learning content for developers and IT professionals.
-- Provides structured learning journeys (learning paths) combining courses and projects.
-- Enables filtering, searching, and progress tracking to personalize learning.
-- Offers rich metadata (difficulty, duration, prerequisites) to guide learners.
+This project is a **React-based educational platform** focused on delivering curated learning paths, courses, and projects primarily in software development and IT domains (e.g., web development, Python, Kubernetes, CI/CD).
+It aims to provide:

+- **Structured learning journeys** (Learning Paths) composed of multiple courses.
+- **Detailed course content** with resources, prerequisites, and metadata.
+- **Hands-on projects and exercises** categorized by technology and difficulty.
-- Supports interactive UI with collapsible sections, filtering bars, and responsive design.
+- **Rich UI components** for interactive, accessible, and responsive user experiences.

 ### Target Users & Use Cases
-- **Developers and IT professionals** seeking structured learning paths.
-- **Tech learners** wanting curated courses and hands-on projects.
+- **Learners and developers** seeking guided education in software and IT skills.
-- **Educators and content managers** who want to maintain and extend course/project catalogs.
+- **Educators and content creators** managing course and project content.
+- **Administrators** overseeing user progress and content updates.
-- Use cases include browsing courses, filtering by difficulty or topic, tracking progress, and accessing project exercises.
+- Use cases include browsing courses, filtering resources, tracking progress, and engaging with projects.

 ### Core Business Logic & Domain Models
-- **LearningPath**: Represents a curated sequence of courses grouped by themes or skills.
+- **LearningPath:** Aggregates multiple courses into a cohesive curriculum.
-- **Course**: Individual educational units with metadata and resources.
+- **Course:** Represents individual educational units with metadata, resources, and prerequisites.
-- **Project**: Hands-on exercises with objectives, deliverables, and resources.
+- **Project:** Practical exercises with objectives and deliverables.
-- **Resource**: Supplementary materials linked to courses or projects.
+- **Resource:** Supplementary materials linked to courses or projects.
-- **User Progress**: Tracks favorites, completion, and progress per resource.
+- **UserProgress:** Tracks user completion, favorites, and preferences.

 ---

 ## 2. Architecture and Structure

 ### High-Level Architecture
-- **Frontend SPA** built with React and TypeScript.
+- **Frontend SPA:** Built with React and TypeScript, using React Router for navigation.
-- **Component-Based UI Architecture** with modular, reusable components.
+- **Component-Based UI:** Modular, reusable UI components organized by domain and generic UI primitives.
+- **State Management:** React Context API for global state (search, user progress), React Query for server state.
-- **Static Data Layer**: Courses, projects, and learning paths are defined as static TypeScript data modules.
+- **Static Data Layer:** Course, project, and learning path data stored as static TypeScript modules.
-- **State Management**: React Context API for user progress and search state.
-- **Routing**: React Router for client-side navigation.
-- **Styling**: Tailwind CSS with utility-first approach and custom design system components.
-- **Build & Dev**: Vite as build tool with React SWC plugin, PostCSS, and Tailwind integration.
+- **Build & Deployment:** Vite as build tool, Tailwind CSS for styling, GitHub Actions for CI/CD.
-- **CI/CD**: GitHub Actions workflow for automated deployment to GitHub Pages.

----

 ### Complete Repository Structure